-The obligation created under the Bond Agreements and the Offer Bonds shall not enjoy any priority of preference or special privileges whatsoever over any indebtedness or obligations of the Issuer.
-Accordingly, whatever priorities or preferences that the Bond Agreements may have or any person deriving a right thereunder may have under Article 2244, paragraph 14 of the Civil Code of the Philippine are hereby absolutely and unconditionally waived and renounced.
+The obligation created under the Trust Agreement and the Offer Bonds shall not enjoy any priority of preference or special privileges whatsoever over any indebtedness or obligations of the Issuer.
+Accordingly, whatever priorities or preferences that the Trust Agreement and the Offer Bonds may have or any person deriving a right thereunder may have under Article 2244, paragraph 14 of the Civil Code of the Philippine are hereby absolutely and unconditionally waived and renounced.
 This waiver and renunciation of the priority or preference under Article 2244, paragraph 14 of the Civil Code of the Philippines shall be deemed revoked if it be shown that an indebtedness of the Issuer for borrowed money has a priority or preference under the said provision.